hakimjonas/valar/docs-src/README.md

 import net.ghoula.valar.*
 import net.ghoula.valar.translator.Translator

+// --- Example Setup ---
+// In a real application, this would come from a properties file or other i18n system. val translations: Map[String, String] = Map( "error.string.nonEmpty" -> "The field must not be empty.", "error.int.nonNegative" -> "The value cannot be negative.", "error.unknown"         -> "An unexpected validation error occurred."
+)

-// Implement the Translator trait with your i18n library given myTranslator: Translator with {
+// --- Implementation of the Translator trait ---
+given myTranslator: Translator with {
   def translate(error: ValidationError): String = {
-    // Logic to look up the error's key and format with its arguments I18n.lookup(
+    // Logic to look up the error's key in your translation map.
+    // The `.getOrElse` provides a safe fallback. translations.getOrElse(
       error.key.getOrElse("error.unknown"),
-      error.args
-    )
+      error.message // Fall back to the original message if key is not found )
   }
 }